Poeschl/Hassio-Addons/git-exporter/README.md

 * Export Home Assistant configuration
 * Export ESPHome configurations
-* Check for plaintext secrets based on your `secrets.yaml` file.
+* Check for plaintext secrets based on your `secrets.yaml` file and common patterns.
-* Check for plaintext ip addresses in your config.
+* Check for plaintext ip and addresses in your config.

 # Configuration